-The Planet: The Company's goal is to reduce its environmental impact in the areas most material to its business and enhance its resilience to climate change to protect the planet for future generations, by focusing on the reduction of waste and lowering of energy and emissions.
+Planet pillar: The Company's goal is to reduce its environmental impact in the areas most material to its business and enhance its resilience to climate change to protect the planet for future generations, by focusing on the reduction of waste and lowering of energy and emissions.

-Waste Reduction: The Company is focused on reducing avoidable single-use plastics and food waste in its operations and supply chain and improving overall store waste diversion from landfills.
+Waste Reduction: The Company is focused on reducing avoidable single-use plastics, optimizing packaging and reducing food waste in its operations and supply chain and improving overall store waste diversion from landfills.